 BACI offers services and supports for infants, children, youth and adults with intellectual disabilities and their families in Metro Vancouver.
 Find out how to access those services and begin your path to building a better life for yourself or your loved one.

 Founded in 1971, Burnaby Community Services is a charitable society providing people in need with a voice, resources and opportunities.
 We believe change can only happened when people are empowered to improve their lives and their community.
 Currently, we offer a range of programs and publications to support families with low income and seniors experiencing isolation.
 Available programs include the Burnaby Camping and Christmas Bureaux, and Recreation Credit.
-Publications include the Community Resource Guide for Burnaby and New Westminster, Ready Set, Learn and Middle Childhood Matters.
+Publications include the Community Resource Guide for Burnaby and New Westminster, and Ready Set, Learn for children from birth to 12 years old.

 The Burnaby Family Life (BFL) is an accredited, multi-service agency that provides a wide range of services to the whole community of Burnaby, in all its diversity.
 BFL is a non profit, non partisan society governed by a Board of Directors, incorporated February 1971.
 Our organization strives to support the successful settlement and integration of immigrants into Canadian society, to provide learning opportunities, emotional and practical supports, childcare and counselling services and to strengthen our community by empowering individuals and their families.
 Our programs specialize in serving the vulnerable population.